Finding the right courses to learn massage can be daunting.

 - Musculoskeletal Anatomy 1 & 2 – here, you will learn to recognise the role of bones, joints and muscles in human movement.
 This will help you recognise structures being palpated during massage

 - Systemic Anatomy & Physiology – in this module, you will develop an understanding of the physiological capabilities of the body systems, as well as an appreciation of the organisation and anatomical structures of the human body

-Our online course allows you to study the theoretical health science components of the Certificate IV massage course from the comfort of your own home.
+Our online course allows you to study the theoretical health science components of the Certificate IV in Massage Therapy (HLT42015) course from the comfort of your own home.

 The best way to find the right course is to dive in and try some intro courses!

-Getting started with a casual weekend intro course or learning theoretical massage online can be the stepping stone you to enter the massage industry.
+Getting started with a casual weekend intro course can be the stepping stone you to enter the massage industry.

 Our Introduction to Massage Therapy course acts as a taste test of professional massage, plus aims to provide you with the basic skills required for massage.
 These basic skills can help prepare you for more intensive courses like our Certificate IV in Massage Therapy.

 The introductory course can help you decide if massage is the right career path for you and open your mind to future study.

 Want to learn the basics of massage?
 Contact us today!